 Microfiche Conversion over the years

-microMEDIA has been performing digital Microfiche conversions for over 25 years, constantly upgrading our fiche scanners with the newest technologies.
-Our fiche laboratory converted hundreds of millions of images from microfilm, microfiche and aperture cards.
+DMI has been providing digital Microfiche scanning services for over 45 years.
+We’ve constantly upgraded our fiche scanners with the newest technologies.
+Over the years our Scanning laboratory converted hundreds of millions of images from microfilm, microfiche and aperture cards.

-No matter how you spell it – microfish, microfich, microfesh or microfiche, the French word for miniature cards have been one of our specialties for more than 25 years.
+No matter how you spell it – microfish, microfich, microfesh or microfiche, the French word for miniature cards have been one of our specialties.

 There are a wide variety of fiche sizes and formats, some are 4″ X 6″, others 105mm X 148mm and still others IBM-Card size.
 Some fiche are larger.
 Within the media itself, reduction ratios vary from 12X to 72X (there’s even a specialty item, Ultrafiche, with higher reduction).
 We configure our scanners to properly convert each type of microfiche.